 Now that you’ve learned why employee wellbeing engagement and company culture are so important (and so challenging for fleets and mobile workforces), we’ll teach you how to bake these initiatives into the core of your fleet organization with an all-encompassing employee engagement program.

 Most organizations who have already implemented formal engagement programs are seeing great results in the form of a more defined culture and increased employee satisfaction.
-However, very few HR executives report that they currently have a formal engagement program in place, according to the Virgin Pulse 2017 State of the Industry survey.
+However, very few HR executives report that they currently have a formal engagement program in place, according to a Virgin Pulse State of the Industry survey.